wikimedia/operations-software-netbox/docs/development/style-guide.md

 ### Linting

-The [ruff](https://docs.astral.sh/ruff/) linter is used to enforce code style.
-A [pre-commit hook](./getting-started.md#3-enable-pre-commit-hooks) which runs this automatically is included with NetBox.
+The [ruff](https://docs.astral.sh/ruff/) linter is used to enforce code style, and is run automatically by [pre-commit](./getting-started.md#5-install-pre-commit).
 To invoke `ruff` manually, run:

 ```
 ruff check netbox/